Design to Survive Failures (Building Real-World Cloud Apps with Azure)

 - Failsafe: Guidance for Resilient Cloud Architectures.
 White paper by Marc Mercuri, Ulrich Homann, and Andrew Townhill.
 Web page version of the FailSafe video series.

-- Windows Azure Business Continuity Technical Guidance.
+- Azure Business Continuity Technical Guidance.
 White paper by Patrick Wickline and Jason Roth.

-- High Availability and Disaster Recovery for SQL Server in Windows Azure Virtual Machines.
+- High Availability and Disaster Recovery for SQL Server in Azure Virtual Machines.

 - FailSafe: Building Scalable, Resilient Cloud Services.
 Nine-part series by Ulrich Homann, Marc Mercuri, and Mark Simms.
 Presents high-level concepts and architectural principles in a very accessible and interesting way, with stories drawn from Microsoft Customer Advisory Team (CAT) experience with actual customers.
 Episodes 1 and 8 go in depth into the reasons for designing cloud apps to survive failures.
 See also the follow-up discussion of throttling in episode 2 starting at 49:57, the discussion of failure points and failure modes in episode 2 starting at 56:05, and the discussion of circuit breakers in episode 3 starting at 40:55.